Rconybea/xo-umbrella2/docs/implementation.rst

     |       dimension       |
     +-----------------------+

-- quantity: see :doc:`quantity-reference`.
+- :doc:`quantity<quantity-reference>`:

-  quantity with compile-time unit work
+  A quantity with compile-time unit work

 - xquantity:

-  quantity with unit work deferred until runtime
+  A quantity with unit work deferred until runtime

-- scaled_unit:
+- :doc:`scaled_unit<scaled-unit-class>`:

-  a unit involving zero or more dimensions, and associated conversion factor.
+  A unit involving zero or more dimensions, and associated conversion factor.

   - can express result of arithmetic involving multiple scales, by reporting an outer scalefactor